deepsense-ai/seahorse/docs/index.md

 * Name your workflow and add a description.
 * Press the **Create** button.

-You've been redirected to workflow editor where you can create your application in a visual way.
+You have been redirected to workflow editor where you can create your application in a visual way.

 <p style="text-align:center;">
     <img class="centered-image img-responsive" src="./img/empty_workflow.png">